Divorce / Dissolution of Marriage in Miami-Dade

 We take the time to listen to your needs and goals and we explain the process step-by-step.
 We explore alternatives to litigation (mediation or collaborative divorce), but our dedicated lawyers will aggressively protect your interests if your case goes to court.
-We have the knowledge to handle all related issues, including premarital (antenuptial) agreements, paternity, and domestic violence.
+We have the knowledge to handle all issues related to divorce in Miami-Dade, including premarital (antenuptial) agreements, paternity, and domestic violence.

 We Treat You Like Family

 We strive to provide quality, thoughtful, timely service to each of our clients.
 We provide timely, detailed updates on your case and make ourselves available to answer and follow up on any questions you may have.

 Personalized Attention to Your Case

 Every individual and family has a unique set of circumstances requiring a tailored approach.
 We treat each client as if they were our only client.
 Each case is treated with the utmost care and attention.

 Thoughtful Preparation & Planning